 In accordance with its interdepartmental and interdisciplinary character, IPCAA both allows and encourages maximum flexibility in a student’s choice of courses.
 The faculty associated with the Program offer a broad and diverse range of courses which are designed to familiarize the student with the major areas, subfields, and methodologies within our discipline, as well as to provide a variety of disciplinary perspectives.

-The only specifically required course is a one-credit Proseminar in Classical Archaeology, taken in the Fall term of the first year.
+Students must take a one-credit Proseminar in Classical Archaeology, taken in the Fall term of the first year, and the Theoretical Approaches to Classical Art and Archaeology course offered by Classics every two years.
 Students must also take for graduate credit (i.e., classes at the 400 level or above) at least one course from each of five areas: Method and Theory in Art History, Archaeology, and Anthropology; Near Eastern and Egyptian Art and Archaeology; Greek Art and Archaeology; Etruscan, Hellenistic and Roman Art and Archaeology; Prehistoric Art and Archaeology and/or Late Antique/Early Byzantine Art and Archaeology.
 In addition, they need to enroll in two graduate-level courses of their choice in Greek and Roman History.
 All course elections must be approved by the IPCAA Director or Graduate Advisor.

 Four courses per term is considered the optimal course load for full-time students and three courses per term an appropriate load for those students who are also working as Graduate Student Instructors (GSIs) or Research Assistants.
 In consultation with the Advisor, it may be considered appropriate for an individual to take less than a full course load of four courses for full-time students and less than three for GSIs in a given term.